js1972/js1972.github.io/_drafts/2016-06-17-playing-with-raspberry-pi-and-opencv.markdown

 To build your own home surveillance system with the Pi you can install the great `motion` program which runs just fine on the Pi.

 [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome) is an application for linux systems that can use a USB camera feed to detect motion and trigger specific actions - such as saving a photo or video clip.
+Most of the details below came from this blog post: https://learn.adafruit.com/cloud-cam-connected-raspberry-pi-security-camera/dropbox-sync#motion-setup.

 ### Kernel module for Raspberry Pi camera
 Motion runs great on the Pi, but unlike what all the blogs posts out there recommend; you need to activate a kernel module (VL42) in Raspbian so that the Pi camera is treated like a USB camera.
 Then it will work flawlessly with the Pi.